thisisu/PrivWindoze/README.md

-PrivWindoze (Private Windows) is a Microsoft Windows tool, which aims to quickly delete malware, spyware, and telemetry.
+PrivWindoze (Private Windows) is a Microsoft Windows tool, which aims to quickly delete telemetry, bundlware, and bloatware.

 Below is a list of what is currently removed: